donn/Oak.js/README.md

 ## On-computer usage
 Invoke `make`.
 This does require a POSIX-y environment and GNU make.

-For more, invoke `./bin/Oak.js --help`.
+For more, invoke `./bin/oak --help`.

 (There is `node make exec` but it's maintained by the GUI side of the project and I have no guarantees that it will work.)

 # License
 Mozilla Public License 2.0.
 Check LICENSE.

-# Note
-Yes, I did patch the Ace text editor to support 0-based numbering.
-No, I don't remember how.